stremovskyy/cachemar/README.md

 * [License](#license)

 ## Features

-* Unified and consistent API for different caching drivers.
+* **Unified API**: A consistent interface across various caching drivers, making it easy to switch or combine them.
-* Support for in-memory caching and Memcached.
+* **Multiple Drivers**: Built-in support for in-memory caching, Memcached, and more.
+Extendable for other caching solutions.
-* Ability to easily switch between caching drivers with minimal code changes.
+* **Dynamic Switching**: Seamlessly switch between caching drivers with minimal code changes.
-* Tag-based caching for easy invalidation.
+* **Chaining Mechanism**: Chain multiple cache managers for a fallback mechanism.
+If one manager doesn't have the data or encounters an error, the next one in the chain is used.
+* **Tag-based Caching**: Invalidate cache entries easily using tags.
-* Increment and decrement operations for integer values.
+* **Numeric Operations**: Increment and decrement operations for integer values in the cache.
-* Compatibility with Go's context package for request-scoped caching.
+* **Context Compatibility**: Fully compatible with Go's context package, allowing for request-scoped caching.
+* **Fallback Support**: Set a default fallback cache manager to be used if none in the chain have the data.
+* **Chain Override**: Temporarily override the chain for specific calls without affecting the original configuration.

 ## Installation
 To use CacheMar in your Go project, you can install it using the go get command: